fiolj/sparta/doc/Section_howto.rst

    elemments, two or more resulting disjoint flow regions
 -  sub cell = one disjoint flow region portion of a split cell

-The list of parent cells in a simulation is stored by every processor and is read in by the :ref:`command-read-grid`, or defined by the :ref:`command-create-grid`.
-Child cells are inferred by the same 2 commands and the union of all child cells is the entire simulation domain.
-Child cells are distributed across processors, so that each child cell is owned by exactly one processor, as discussed below.
+In SPARTA, parent cells are only conceptual.
+They do not exist or require memory.
+Child cells store various attributes and are distributed across processors, so that each child cell is owned by exactly one processor, as discussed below.

 When surface objects are defined via the :ref:`command-read-surf`, they intersect child cells.
 In this contex "intersection" by a surface element means a geometric overlap between the area of the surface element and the volume of the grid cell (or length of element and area of grid cell in 2d).
 Thus an intersection includes a surface triangle that only touches a grid cell on its face, edge, or at its corner point.
 When intersected by one or more surface elements, a child cell becomes one of 3 flavors: unsplit, cut, or split.
 A child cell not intersected by any surface elements is an unsplit cell.
 It can be entirely in the flow region or entirely inside a surface object.
 If a child cell is intersected so that it is partitioned into two contiguous volumes, one in the flow region, the other inside a surface object, then it is a cut cell.
 This is the usual case.
 Note that either the flow volume or inside volume can be of size zero, if the surface only "touches" the grid cell, i.e. the intersection is only on a face, edge, or corner point of the grid cell.
 The left side of the diagram below is an example, where red represents the flow region.
 Sometimes a child cell can be partitioned by surface elements so that more than one contiguous flow region is created.
 Then it is a split cell.
 Additionally, each of the two or more contiguous flow regions is a sub cell of the split cell.
 The right side of the diagram shows a split cell with 3 sub cells.